jackyzha0/quartz/content/Swinburne/Year 2023/Semester 2/COS30049/Lecture 1- Theory of Blockchain.md

 ## Background

-- Digital coins emerged before the creation Bitcoin
+- Digital coins emerged before the creation Bitcoin but do not gain popularity.
+- Bitcoin first introduced in 2008 with domain [bitcoin.org](bitcoin.org) registered and later in that year made a paper published and registered its project on [SourceForge](sourceforge.net)